 6. Invest in quality

 Finally, let’s talk about live streaming quality.
 The most obvious thing to do to promote viewership of your live broadcasts is to create the best video possible.

-Not surprisingly, quality production tields a happier audience that wants to tune in for more.
-This may cost more money and take more time up front, but the ROI can make that investment worthwhile.
+Not surprisingly, quality production fields a happier audience that wants to tune in for more.
+This may cost more money and take more time upfront, but the ROI can make that investment worthwhile.

-If you’re searching for the right OVP, DaCast helps a wide range of businesses with our secure live streaming service.
-If you’d like to try out our streaming solutions for yourself, click below to sign up for our 30-day free trial (no credit card required).
+If you’re searching for the right OVP, Dacast helps a wide range of businesses with our secure live streaming service.
+If you’d like to try out our streaming solutions for yourself, click below to sign up for our 14-day free trial (no credit card required).